 These are quite different in all respect, so you cannot start one and then transfer to the other:

 - the British BSc and MSc programmes are delivered in English and result in the BSc or MSc degree of The University of Buckingham.
 You can apply only on the online application form of IBS to these programmes.

 - the BSc and MSc programmes that are delivered in Hungarian have a different curriculum than the British programmes.
 The Hungarian programmes result in the Bachelor’s or Master’s degree of IBS.
 Admission is open only for those who speak Hungarian and apply through the central Hungarian admission system.

-Yes, because the tuition fee is calculated for the whole programme and makes up 19.800,- Euro for the BSc programme.
+Yes, because the tuition fee is calculated for the whole programme.
 So you need to pay the tuition fee for each semester of the three years.
-However, if you choose the placement option in the sixth semester you will have the opportunity to agree with your employer about your salary.
-While some companies agree to pay some part of the tuition fee and a salary, others pay the full tuition and no salary, or decide to provide you with a competitive compensation and don't cover any of the tuition.
+However, if you choose the placement option in the fifth semester you will have the opportunity to agree with your employer about your salary.
+While some companies agree to pay some part of the tuition fee and a salary, others pay the full tuition and no salary or decide to provide you with competitive compensation and don't cover any of the tuition.

 All applicants who are non-European Union citizens need to pay the one-off registration fee of 900 Euro.
 This fee is based on citizenship, not residency.
 It is to be paid together with the tuition fee.